Shuhua-Group/ASEkit/README.md

 ```
 #### aseQTL :

-**Detect aseQTL sit.** Find whether allelic imbalance value at the exonic locus of individuals that heterozygous at the candidate regulatory is siginificantly higher than homozygous individuals.
+**Detect aseQTL sites.** Find whether allelic imbalance value at the exonic locus of individuals that heterozygous at the candidate regulatory is siginificantly higher than homozygous individuals.
 ```
 ASEkit aseQTL --ase population.ase.test.txt \
         --vcf vcf_filepath.txt \